 From 14 June to 14 July 2016, Council collected the public’s opinions on the draft WMMP.
 Council listened to what people had to say and made a number of changes to the draft WMMP to address community and industry views before it was adopted on Tuesday, 16 August 2016.

 Council received 327 submissions on the draft WMMP during the consultation period from 14 June – 14 July 2016.
 The Strategy and Policy Committee heard from 36 submitters who spoke in support of their submissions on 28 July 2016.
 The Strategy and Policy Committee is chaired by Cr.
-Bev Edlin and member include the Mayor and all Elected Members.
+Bev Edlin and members include the mayor and councillors.
 Cr.
 Kelvin Clout was not present and tendered an apology for the meeting.

 Submissions received highlighted the following feedback: